zakuArbor/PAR/README.md

 # PAR
 <p>Progress and Report Card Maker</p>
 <p>PROGRESS: NOT COMPLETED - TESTING PERIOD</p>
-<p>NOTE: <s>This is just a personal project that is not meant for others to use but people can look at it and use it on their own if they wish to.
-I am just using this github as a cloud</s></p>

 <p>PAR, Progress Assessment Report, is a program designed for teachers to create progress report cards.
 PAR is based on another program called PAL 2014 created by two highschool students, Daman Singh and Ju Hong Kim.</p>